userdashboard/dashboard/readme.md

 | website       | Website                    |
 | occupation    | Occupation                 |

+# Customizing Dashboard with CSS

+Your application server can serve two special CSS files to modify Dashboard and module content and template, `/public/template-additional.css` and `/public/content-additional.css`.
+You can use these files to style all of the content from the Dashboard server to match your application.

+# Using the full page for your application

+Your content can be served mixed with Dashboard's template and optionally sharing its navigation bar, or your page can be served by itself in control of the entire interface `<html data-template="false">`.
+You can specify links in Dashboard's navigation bar with `<template id="navbar"></template>` containing your HTML and links.

+Your content can be accessible to guests by specifying `<html data-auth="false">`.

+Your content can include a `<template id="head"></template>` with HTML to be copied into Dashboard's template `<HEAD>` tag for things like analytics or other application-wide code snippets.

 # Adding links to the account or administrator menus

 The account and administrator drop-down menus are created from stub HTML files placed in Dashboard, modules, and your project.
 To add your own links create a `/src/menu-account.html` and `/src/menu-administrator.html` in your project with the HTML top include.
-Dashboard and its modules use plain links, if you deviate from that you might need to add some styling to your `/public/template-additional.css` to accommodate other tags.

-### Account menu compilation
+## Account menu compilation

 1) Your project's `/src/menu-account.html`
 2) Any module you use in order specified in your `package.json` `/src/menu-account.html`
 3) Dashboard's `/src/menu-account.html`

-### Administrator menu compilation
+## Administrator menu compilation

 1) Your project's `/src/menu-administrator.html`
 2) Any module you use in order specified in your `package.json` `/src/menu-administrator.html`
 3) Dashboard's `/src/menu-administrator.html`

-# Access user data from your application server
+# Access account data from your application server

 You can access the Dashboard HTTP APIs on behalf of the user making requests.
-Dashboard and its modules are entirely API-driven so your application server can retrieve, modify or create any user data.
 This example uses NodeJS to fetch the user's account from the Dashboard server.
-You can use a shared secret `APPLICATION_SERVER_TOKEN` to verify requests between servers,  dashboard will always send it in `x-application-server-token` and your application server should too.
-You can use a firewall to ensure there is no other communication to your server.
+You can use a shared secret `APPLICATION_SERVER_TOKEN` to verify requests between servers, both servers send it in an `x-application-server-token` header.

     const requestOptions = {
         host: 'dashboard.example.com',